 “It’s a common motivation for me.
 Don’t take it personally.”
 He snorted and looked down at the water.
-The conversation was getting entirely too serious for Rose’s comfort, so she nudged him.
+The conversation was getting entirely too serious for Rose’s comfort - it was started to bring back to mind dreams that she didn’t feel were wise to think about while she was in his presence - so she nudged him.
 He looked up in surprise, and she grinned.
 “It’s also just fun to bother you.”

 She knew she’d caught him off-guard when she turned toward him.
 His eyes had widened slightly, and he looked a little wary.
-He’d clearly been expecting a witty reply.
+He’d clearly been expecting a witty reply, not a yes.

-“You know,” she said, putting her weight on one hand and bringing the other up to touch his hair, “this really is an awful
+“You know,” she said, leaning toward him and bringing one hand up to touch his hair, “this really is an awful color on you.”

 “It’s your own fault,” he told her.
 “Next time you want to turn it some strange colour, turn it green.”

 Rose frowned.
 Her fingers were still touching his hair, and his only movement was the rise and fall of his chest.
-“Say I told you I’d either promise that next time, I’d turn your hair green, or I’d kiss you.
+“Say I told you I’d either promise that next time, I’d turn your hair green instead of red, or I’d kiss you.
 What would you say then?”

 He swallowed audibly.
 “I think I’d take the red hair."

-“Really?” she asked, licking her lips.
-His eyes darted to them, and then back up to meet her eyes.
+“Really?” she asked, licking her lips again.
+His eyes darted down to them, and then back up to meet her eyes.
 “Are you sure?”

 “Yes,” he said, his voice barely above a whisper.

-“But I’m so irritating and frustrating,” she pointed out, dropping the hand from his hair to trail her fingers down the side of his cheek.
+“But I’m so irritating and frustrating,” she pointed out, dropping the hand from his hair to trail a finger down the side of his cheek.

 “But you did say it was all right to tease you,” she pointed out smoothly.

-what I—” he started to say, and she kissed him.
+“That is not what I—” he started to say, and she kissed him.
+Really kissed him.

-When she pulled back, she could feel her heart pounding.
-He looked completely dumbstruck.
-“I didn’t think you were actually going to do that,” he said after a moment, still breathing heavily.
+When she pulled back, her heart was pounding in her ears.
+To her relief, he looked equally dumbstruck and was also breathing heavily.
+“I didn’t think you were actually going to do that,” he said after a moment.

-“You asked me to bother you more, didn’t you?”
 She pushed herself up off the ground.
-“The next lesson must be starting soon.
+“Lunch must be almost over.
 We should go.”

 “Go?”
 The concept sounded completely foreign to him.

-“I’m not skipping Defense Against the Dark Arts,” she said.
-“Especially not since I was in the hospital wing yesterday.”
+“I’m not skipping Charms.”
 Rose turned and walked back up toward the castle.
 After a moment, she heard Scorpius’s footsteps hurrying after her.